open-learning-exchange/open-learning-exchange.github.io/pages/techgenius.md

 ## Step 7 | Confirming Community Registration

-After the Community has been verified and accepted by the Nation administrator the Community administrator will receive a confirmation dialogue and should see any available updates on the home page.
+After the Community has been verified and accepted by the Nation Administrator the Community Administrator will receive a confirmation dialogue and should see any available updates on the home page.
 The confirmation dialogue looks like this:

 ![config community 6](uploads/images/community-admin-config-08.png)